 Increasingly financial transactions are carried out online, via smartphone apps and wifi connections.

-This means that the possibility for fraud and identity theft has increased.
+This means that the possibility of fraud and identity theft has increased.

 Online security giant McAfee estimated, in a recent report, that cybercrime costs the global economy 0.8% of its gross domestic product.